Sarah Michelle Gellar is slaying hunger with her baking company

 When the budding mompreneurs finally decided to team up, they knew they needed an expert to come on board to help them assess their opportunities for practical scalability and business development.

 When Gellar and Laibow met natural food brand guru, Greg Fleishman, they knew he was their guy.
-Fleishman had already helped build out brands like Kashi and Suva.
+Fleishman had already helped build out brands like Kashi and Suja.

 Foodstirs Perfects Its Go-To Market Strategy